samayer12/git-hooks-reference/README.md

 ## Installation

-You'll need to replace file paths in the `hooks/` directory with the correct paths for your project.
+Replace file paths in the `hooks/` directory with the correct paths for your project.
 For example, within `pre-push` there is a `FRONTEND_DIRECTORY` and a `BACKEND_DIRECTORY` variable that default to `"test"`.

+Run `yarn install` to install hooks.

 ## Usage

-Run `yarn install` to install hooks.
+Attempt to commit, and see how the git hooks execute.
+You can update the test cases and hook implementation details to suit your team norms.

 ## Support